kylix-rd/ESP32_Display_Panel/README.md

 ## How to Use

 For information on how to use the library in the Arduino IDE, please refer to the documentation for [Arduino IDE v1.x.x](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) or [Arduino IDE v2.x.x](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).
+The path of Arduino libraries folder can be found or changed at `File` > `Preferences` > `Settings` > `Sketchbook location`.

 ### Examples

 Here are some examples of using ESP32_Display_Panel.
-To access them in the Arduino IDE, navigate to `File` -> `Examples` -> `ESP32_Display_Panel`.
+To access them in the Arduino IDE, navigate to `File` > `Examples` > `ESP32_Display_Panel`.
 If there is no `ESP32_Display_Panel` option, please check if the library has been installed correctly and select an esp32 board first.

 #### Panel